brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ![Example query against disambiguated view](./assets/disambiguated_sql.webp)

 In the CDC output, I get a row for each statement executing in the transaction.
-Each row reflects the state of the database when that statement executed.How do I filter out all the transient mid-transactions statements to get the final state of the row when a transaction has finished?
+Each row reflects the state of the database when that statement executed.
+How do I filter out all the transient statements to get the final state of the row when a transaction has finished?

 --8<-- "ee.md"